cvdfoundation/google-landmark/README.md

-    fields: `landmark_id` is an integer, `category` is a Wikimedia URL referring to the class definition, `supercategory` is a string referring to the type of landmark mined from Wikimedia, `hierarchical_label` is a string corresponding to the hierarchical label, `natural_or_human_made` indicates whether the landmark is natural of human-made.
+    fields: `landmark_id` is an integer, `category` is a Wikimedia URL referring to the class definition, `supercategory` is a string referring to the type of landmark mined from Wikimedia, `hierarchical_label` is a string corresponding to the hierarchical label, `natural_or_human_made` is a string indicating whether the landmark is natural of human-made.
 Available at:
     [`https://s3.amazonaws.com/google-landmark/metadata/train_label_to_hierarchical.csv`](https://s3.amazonaws.com/google-landmark/metadata/train_label_to_hierarchical.csv).

 ### Downloading the data